Competitively orientable complete multipartite graphs: Introduction

-For a digraph $D$, the \emph{underlying graph} of $D$ is the graph $G$ such that $V(G)=V(D)$ and $E(G)=\{ uv \mid (u,v) \in A(D) \}$.
-An \emph{orientation} of a graph $G$ is a digraph having no directed $2$-cycles, no loops, and no multiple arcs whose underlying graph is $G$.
 A \emph{tournament} is an orientation of a complete graph.
 A \emph{$k$-partite tournament} is an orientation of a complete $k$-partite graph for some positive integer $k \geq 2$.
 If a digraph is a $k$-partite tournament for some integer $k \geq 2$, then it is called a \emph{multipartite tournament}.
-The competition graphs of tournaments and those of bipartite tournaments have been actively studied (see \cite{cho2002domination}, \cite{choi20171}, \cite{eoh2019niche}, \cite{eoh2020m}, \cite{factor2007domination}, \cite{fisher2003domination}, \cite{fisher1998domination}, and \cite{kim2016competition} for papers related to this topic).

-It seems to be a natural shift to take a look at the competition graphs of $k$-partite tournaments for an integer $k \geq 3$.
-Even if the competition graph of a bipartite tournament is disconnected (see Proposition 1.1 of \cite{kim2016competition}), that of a $k$-partite tournament may be connected as long as $k$ is an integer greater than or equal to $3$.

-We began our research on competition graphs of multipartite tournaments with answering a fundamental question ``For each integer $k \geq 3$, which $k$-partite tournaments do have complete graphs as their competition graphs?".
-After a rather long struggle, we finally managed to figure out the sizes of partite sets of multipartite tournaments whose competition graphs are complete.

-In Section~\ref{sec:preliminaries}, we develop tools to be used frequently in settling our question.
-In the remaining sections, we characterize $k$-partite tournaments whose competition graphs are complete for an integer $k \geq 3$.
-Especially, Section~\ref{sec:6-partite} deals the case $k \geq 6$; Section~\ref{sec:3-partite} treats the case $k=3$; Section~\ref{sec:4,5-partite} takes care of the case $k=4$ and the case $k=5$.
+Multipartite tournaments have been actively studied by graph theorists (see \cite{figueroa2012acyclic}, \cite{figueroa2016strong}, \cite{galeana2011k}, \cite{guo2012weakly}, and a survey paper \cite{volkmann2007multipartite}).

+We make a useful observation that any complete multipartite graph containing a competitively orientable complete multipartite graph as a subgraph is competitively orientable (Corollary~\ref{lem:making-multi-complete}).
+Thanks to this observation, showing a complete multipartite graph $K_{n_1,n_2,\ldots,n_k}$ is competitively orientable becomes much simpler: once we present a deliberately designed concrete competitive multipartite tournament as a base, the proposition guarantees that it will expand to a competitive multipartite tournament with partite sets of sizes $n_1,n_2,\ldots, n_k$.

+In Section~\ref{sec:preliminaries}, we derive some properties of competitively orientable graphs which are useful in proving our main results.
+In Section~\ref{sec:6-partite}, we study structure of competitive $6$-partite tournament to prove Theorem~\ref{thm:complete-6-partite}.
+In Section~\ref{sec:3-partite}, we deal with competitive tripartite tournaments and prove Theorem~\ref{thm:complete-3-partite}.
+In Section~\ref{sec:4,5-partite}, we prove Theorems~\ref{thm:complete-4-partite} and \ref{thm:complete-5-partite}.
+In Section~\ref{sec:completecompetition}, we summarize the main results in the aspect of vertices of the competition graph of a competitive multipartite tournament (Theorem~\ref{Thm:summary:K_n-k-partite}).